 🔄 Acute vs Chronic Inflammation: When Massage Helps Most

-- Use gentle strokes, lymphatic drainage, or light compression to improve circulation.
+- Use gentle strokes, lymphatic drainage, and light compression

-- Techniques like Swedish, myofascial release, and trigger-point therapy can bring significant relief over time.
+- Swedish, myofascial release, and trigger-point therapy can reduce long-term pain

 🌸 Best Types of Massage for Inflammation Relief